yamkz/obsidian-note-counter/README.md

 1.  **Download the latest release**:
     (Once the plugin is on GitHub, you would provide a link to the releases page here.)
-    For now, you have the plugin files in your vault at:
+    For now, you can find the plugin files in your local Obsidian vault's plugin directory.
-    `/Users/yamakaz/Library/Mobile Documents/iCloud~md~obsidian/Documents/Knowledgebase_V3/.obsidian/plugins/obsidian-note-counter`

 2.  **Place the plugin files in your vault**:
     Ensure the `main.js`, `manifest.json`, and `styles.css` (if any) files are directly inside the `obsidian-note-counter` folder within your vault's `.obsidian/plugins/` directory.